MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Results And Analysis

+For the above methods, we add and train AdaptMLP in their text encoders to ensure fair comparison.
+AdaptMLP is selected for its wide use and effectiveness across modalities.
 Furthermore, we adapt the state-of-the-art VTR methods using full fine-tuning: Hunyuan~\cite{hy} and CLIP4Clip (+SeqTransformer)~\cite{c4c} to PE-VTR by freezing the update of CLIP during training.
 In this way, they can be regarded as adapters to the output of the last layer.